delve-survey/datalab_landing/delve_landingpage.md

 ## Description

-The DECam Local Volume Exploration Survey (DELVE) combines archival DECam data with 126 nights of novel observations ([PropID 2019A-0305](https://legacy.noirlab.edu/noaoprop/abstract.mpl?2019A-0305)) to study dwarf satellite galaxies over a wide range of luminosities and environments.
+The DECam Local Volume Exploration Survey (DELVE; [PropID: 2019A-0305](https://legacy.noirlab.edu/noaoprop/abstract.mpl?2019A-0305)) combines archival DECam data with more than 150 nights of new observations to study satellite dwarf galaxies over a wide range of luminosities and environments.
 DELVE is divided into three survey components (WIDE, MC, and DEEP), each of which have their own observational strategy and data reduction pipeline.
-By combining novel observations with existing data from DES, DECaLS, and other community programs, DELVE will provide complete contiguous DECam coverage of the entire high-Galactic-latitude southern sky.
-By the end of the survey, DELVE is expected to cover >17,000 deg² to a depth of _griz_ &sim; 23.5 mag, &sim;2,200 deg² around the Magellanic Clouds to a depth of _gri_ &sim; 24.5 mag, and &sim;135 deg² around isolated Magellanic analogs in the Local Volume to a depth of _gi_ &sim; 25.5 mag.
+By combining novel observations with existing data from DES, DECaLS, and other community programs, DELVE provides complete contiguous DECam coverage of the entire high-Galactic-latitude southern sky.
+DELVE covers >17,000 deg² to a depth of _griz_ &sim; 23.5 mag, &sim;2,200 deg² around the Magellanic Clouds to a depth of _gri_ &sim; 24.5 mag, and &sim;135 deg² around isolated Magellanic analogs in the Local Volume to a depth of _gi_ &sim; 25.5 mag.

 For more complete information about DELVE, please visit: [https://delve-survey.github.io](https://delve-survey.github.io).
 For a full list of results from the DELVE Collaboration or using the DELVE data, visit [https://delve-survey.github.io/#papers](https://delve-survey.github.io/#papers).

+To date, there have been three DELVE data releases (DR1, DR2, DR3).
 The **delve_dr2.objects** table and **delve_dr1.objects** table have been crossmatched against our default reference datasets within a 1.5 arcsec radius, nearest neighbor only.
 These tables will appear with **x1p5** in their name in our table browser.
 Example: [delve_dr2.x1p5__objects__gaia_dr3__gaia_source](/data-explorer?showTable=delve_dr2.x1p5__objects__gaia_dr3__gaia_source).

 | DELVE at a Glance |   |   |   |
 |---|---|---|---|